Skip to content

 Offline crosslinking builds the whole network before the simulation starts, so the exported system is a finished topology rather than a set of reaction templates.
 The path is: parameterize one ethylene-oxide monomer and stitch it into a chain; mark where crosslinks may form while the chain is still a single molecule; replicate the chain onto a jittered grid so the copies interpenetrate; let a deterministic crosslinker pair nearby marked carbons and re-type each new junction; merge the junction force-field terms and write a LAMMPS system; equilibrate; and finally reload the relaxed structure to measure the network it produced.

-Two ingredients carry the chemistry — AmberTools for parameterization and DeterministicCrosslinker for the graph edit — and nothing in between is hand-rolled.
+Two ingredients carry the chemistry — AmberTools for parameterization and GraphAssembler + ExhaustiveSelector for the graph edit (sites via fields.SITE / SiteMap, melt via Replicas) — and nothing in between is hand-rolled.
+For pure-topology teaching without Amber, see the Polymer Topologies section (examples/topology/07_gel_exhaustive.py and siblings).

 The ethylene-oxide repeat is written as dimethyl ether (COC) and cut on its C–C bonds, so the ether oxygen stays internal (antechamber types it os) and every residue junction is a c3–c3 bond.
-Ports on the two carbons tell the polymer builder where to stitch.
+Standard fields.SITE labels and a Reaction tell every backend where and how to stitch.

 import molpy as mp